Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Life Cycle Assessment (Water LCA)

-Discover what Water Life Cycle Assessment (WLCA) is, how it applies to products and companies, what standards regulate it, and examples from Spain and Europe.
+Discover what Water Life Cycle Assessment (Water LCA) is, how it applies to products and companies, which standards regulate it, and how it supports water management.

 Water Poverty Index (WPI)